 - It is only one letter in length.
 Alphabear 2 requires each word played to be a minimum of two letters.

-Please use this tool to determine what several other popular word games including Scrabble and Words With Friends think about the word in question (use the search box in the upper-right corner):
+Please use this tool to determine what several other popular word games including Scrabble and Words With Friends think about the word in question (use the magnifying glass in the upper-right corner to open a search box, then type your word in there):

 This tool usually shows that Alphabear 2's dictionary isn't the only dictionary in which a word is/isn't allowed.
 If all of the other word games don't allow a word, it's likely that Alphabear 2 thinks the same.